Chan–Karolyi–Longstaff–Sanders process

 In mathematics, the Chan–Karolyi–Longstaff–Sanders process (abbreviated as CKLS process) is a stochastic process with applications to finance.
 In particular it has been used to model the term structure of interest rates.
 The CKLS process can also be viewed as a generalization of the Ornstein–Uhlenbeck process.
-It is named after K. C. Chan, G. Andrew Karolyi, Francis A. Longstaff, and Anthony B. Sanders.
-They invented the model in a paper published in 1992.
+It is named after K. C. Chan, G. Andrew Karolyi, Francis A. Longstaff, and Anthony B. Sanders, with their paper published in 1992.

 Definition

 The CKLS process $X_t$ is defined by the following stochastic differential equation:

 where $W_t$ denotes the Wiener process.
 The CKLS process has the following equivalent definition: